Most Advanced Packers and Movers Cost Calculator

 12. Buy specialty boxes

 Your house might contain some specialty items.
-Specialty boxes such as dish-pack boxes, wardrobe boxes, TV box, etc. These specialty boxes will make your life a lot easier.
+Specialty boxes such as dish-pack boxes, wardrobe boxes, TV boxes, etc. These specialty boxes will make your life a lot easier.
 Check to see if you have original packing supplies for your electronics and appliances

 13. Dismantle furniture first